ApexRMS/landfireupdate/README.md

 NOTE that using the GUI is optional and the scenario can also be run directly through the SyncroSim commandline or by using the rsyncrosim package for R.

+## <a name="QA"></a>Error Checking

+A number of automated checks are incorporated into the library building process to catch transition issues prior to simulation.
+These tests are described here:

+### Duplicate Rules Check

+The Geo-Area-specific input file `Transition Table.csv` defines transition rules for cells as a function of the disturbance (VDIST), Existing Vegetation Cover (EVC), Existing Vegetation Height (EVH), Existing Vegetation Type (EVT), and Map Zone.
+This check ensures that each combination of inputs maps to a unique output EVC and EVH.
+If there are multiple transition rules for a given set of inputs, the script will throw an error and stop building the library.

+### Missing Rule Check

+This test finds every combination of disturbance (VDIST), Existing Vegetation Cover (EVC), Existing Vegetation Height (EVH), Existing Vegetation Type (EVT), and Map Zone that are present in the cleaned raster maps.
+By comparing this table to the table of all defined transition rules, this test identifies all the disturbed cells which are missing an explicit transition rule.
+This table of missing transition rules is written to the `library/` folder and a warning is given if any missing rules were found.

+### Invalid State Class Check

+This test finds every combination of Existing Vegetation Cover (EVC) and Existing Vegetation Height (EVH) that is present in the cleaned raster maps and ensures that they are valid combinations.
+For example, a cell with 50% forest cover should not have a corresponding shrub vegetation height code.
+A table of the invalid states and the Map Zones in which they were found are written to the `library/` folder and a warning is given if any invalid states were found.

+Flagged states that should be considered valid can be appended to the `data/shared/All Combinations.csv` file to avoid future warnings.
+See the [Data Dictionary](#Dictionary) section for more information about this file.
+Flagged states that truly are invalid are indicative of errors in the raw EVC or EVH map for the Geo Area.

 ## <a name="InputStructure"></a>Input Data Structure